Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 Some state and local laws regulate certain aspects of paid time-off policies.
 For example, some states require that any earned but unused paid time off be paid out upon an employee's termination or separation.
 Some states may regulate the accrual of paid time off, consider paid time off as a form of wages, or even require that these policies be provided to employees in writing.

 There are also wage statement and protected use considerations.
-For example, an employer using an unlimited PTO plan to follow California's paid sick leave requirements would need to ensure their plan meets the minimum requirements imposed by the state for sick leave.
+For example, an employer using an unlimited PTO plan to follow California's paid sick leave requirements would need to ensure that the plan meets the minimum requirements imposed by the state for sick leave.

 Employers must understand state and local laws when providing PTO benefits.
 Employers should consult an employment attorney if they have questions about PTO policies.